UntitledsTakenNOOOO/dehacked-attack/README.md

-A doom monster randomizer centered around recreating DEHACKED monsters.
+A a pair of doom randomizers centered around recreating DEHACKED monsters and weapons.
 No, I don't know why either.

-You can use the options in the menu to control which WADs' monster sets are enabled or disabled.
+You can use the options in the menu to control which WADs' actor sets are enabled or disabled.

 CURRENTLY INCLUDED MONSTERS: